royhaast/smk-epilepsy-7T-sctx/README.md

 :lock: Also required:
  - MATLAB

+## Python packages that are used

+- Numpy
+- Pandas
+- Nibabel
+- PyVista

 ## External scripts that are used

 - PreSurfer is developed by Sriranga Kashyap (@srikash).
 You can download and cite from here: